||Those in urgent need of assistance, those who are food insecure, and internally-displaced persons and returnees

 ||Click to download

-In response to the crisis in Yemen, UNDP has partnered with the Social Fund for Development (SFD) to support financial security, access to healthcare (including psychological support), and the delivery basic services.
+In response to the crisis in Yemen, UNDP has partnered with the Social Fund for Development (SFD) to support financial security, access to healthcare (including psycho-social support), and the delivery basic services.
 Project activities prioritize inclusion of women, youth and other marginalized groups.

 Project activities are designed to: